crosswise-finance/crosswise-code-review-1.1/Code_Reveiw_Crss_1.1.md

 - If the mint function is there, the burn function should also be there for symmetricity.
 - Shouldn't whitelisted users pay fees?
 - Should adding liquidity pay a fee?
-- Shouldn't selling pay devFee and buybackFee?
+- Shouldn't a sell pay devFee and buybackFee?
-- Should buying pay a fee?
+- Should a buy pay a fee?
 -
 - **Error**: nonPool-nonPool transfers, which covers user-user transfers, pay Amount x liquidityFeeRate x (devFeeRate + buybackFeeRate) less fees.